i

 You’re not alone in this dilemma — and the good news is, college majors aren’t set in stone.
 Most four-year colleges won’t require you to decide on your degree program until the end of your sophomore year.

-Studies that almost a third of first-time college students choose a major — and then change it at least once within three years.
+Studies show that almost a third of first-time college students choose a major — and then change it at least once within three years.
 It’s also important to remember that while some degree programs directly relate to careers in those academic fields, many majors prepare students with transferable skills that will help them succeed in a wide variety of fields.

 We’ve come up with the ultimate cheat sheet on picking a major to help you identify which path is right for you.
 Here are eight questions to ask yourself as you choose a major and plan for your future.